-Running an SMS Marketing campaign can seem, at first sight, pretty easy: you just have to write a short message, select your recipients and click send.
+Running a marketing strategy using promotional SMS at first sight seems pretty easy.
+You just have to write a short text message, select your recipients and click send.
 It can take no more than 10 minutes, and that’s why it’s so convenient for small and mid-size companies.

 But what if you could maximize the results?